Are my retirement benefits taxable?

 You are considered a part-year resident only if you were domiciled in Wisconsin for part of the year and in another state for the rest of the year.

 Your domicile is your true, fixed, and permanent home where you intend to remain permanently and indefinitely and to which, whenever absent, you intend to return.
 It is often referred to as "legal residence."
 You can be physically present or residing in one state but maintain a domicile in another.
 You can have only one domicile at a time.
 For more information, see

 Tax Information for Part-Year Residents and Nonresidents of Wisconsin.

 How much of my social security benefits are taxable by Wisconsin?

 As a retired person, do I qualify for homestead credit?

 Retirees age 62 years of age or older who are full-year legal residents of Wisconsin may qualify for homestead credit if they meet certain conditions.
-One of the qualifications is that your total household income (both taxable and nontaxable income) must be less than $24,680 for 2018.
+One of the qualifications is that your total household income (both taxable and nontaxable income) must be less than $24,680 for the year.
 Retirees under age 62 may qualify if they are disabled or have earned income.
 For more information about the homestead credit, see the Wisconsin

 Schedule H Instructions.